The Sea of Galilee, Israel

 The Sea of Galilee is a public natural site featuring multiple access points, some managed by local authorities and others operated privately.
 It offers a wide range of attractions and activities for all visitors.
 Here are a few examples:

-• Boat Tours: Take a 45-minute wooden boat ride from Tiberias, recreating Jesus’ lake crossings (cost: ~50–100 ILS, $15–30 USD).
+- Boat Tours: Take a 45-minute wooden boat ride from Tiberias, recreating Jesus’ lake crossings.
 Book via operators like Galilee Sailing or Holyland Sailing.

-• Biblical Sites: Just minutes from the shore, key stops like Capernaum, Tabgha, and the Mount of Beatitudes feature churches and ancient ruins closely connected to the life and ministry of Jesus.
+- Biblical Landmarks: Just minutes from the shore, key sites like Capernaum, Tabgha, and the Mount of Beatitudes feature churches and ancient ruins closely connected to the life and ministry of Jesus.

-• Scenic Exploration: Stroll along the 53-km shoreline to enjoy breathtaking views of Mount Arbel and the Golan Heights — perfect spots for photography and nature lovers.
+- Scenic Walks: Stroll along the 53-km shoreline to enjoy breathtaking views of Mount Arbel and the Golan Heights – perfect spots for photography and nature lovers.

 Planning Your Visit to the Sea of Galilee